k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: aasimar race receiving Angelslayer as a sacrifice gift
 - Gate artifact surge-suppression on weapon skill as well as blessing
 - Aasimar monsters can invoke an aura of light; attribute light deaths
+- Fix: signed integer overflow when mixing in server seed value